CLICK HERE FOR INDEX PAGE

 MANUFACTURE

-Produce planning sheets to show each stage of production - a flowchart, time chart, sequence drawing.
+Produce planning sheets to show each stage of production - a flowchart, time chart, and sketch sequence drawings.

 Make a further model.